 In the coming days you will also be able to subscribe to our iTunes and Stitcher feeds.
 The only reason they’re not immediately available is because we have to generate an RSS feed first and this blog post is how we’re doing that.

-So, without further delay, here is the first episode of Divi Nation.
+So, without further delay, here is the first episode of Divi Nation, the official Divi podcast.
 Enjoy!

 Divi Nation Episode 01: Successful Solopreneurship with Eileen Lonergan